 Optician Jobs in USA with Visa Sponsorship

 Opticians fit and dispense eyeglasses and contact lenses, requiring specialized training and certification.
 While this role involves patient care, opticians typically don't qualify for H-1B visas since most positions require technical certification rather than a bachelor's degree.
-Alternative visa options include TN status for Canadian opticians or state-specific pathways.
+Alternative visa options include TN visa status for Canadian opticians or state-specific pathways.
 For detailed occupation requirements, see the O*NET profile.

 See All Optician Jobs